absalom-muc/MHI-AC-Ctrl/Hardware.md

 User [oliv3r](https://github.com/oliv3r) converted the eagle model to KiCad, see [here](kicad).
 <img src="images/PCB_bottom_3d.png" width=400/>
 <img src="images/PCB_top_3d.png" width=400/>
-Please note that the KiCad design hasn't been tested so far.
+Please note that the KiCad design hasn't been tested so far (see also this [issue](https://github.com/absalom-muc/MHI-AC-Ctrl/issues/111)).

 ## Connector
 The AC provides the signals via the CNS connector.
 It has 5 pins with a pitch of 2.5 mm.
 It is out of the [XH series from JST](http://www.jst-mfg.com/product/detail_e.php?series=277).
 The position of the connector is visible on the following photo of the AC indoor unit PCB.